TenzinRabjam/Test/README.md

 ## License

 This project is licensed under Valley Behavioral Health.
-The license should be in a separate file called LICENSE, so don't explain it in detail within your documentation.
-Also, don't forget to specify licenses of third-party libraries and programs you use.

 Sometimes including a Table of Contents (TOC) at the beginning of the documentation makes sense, especially when your README file is more than a few paragraphs.
 If you think that the README file has grown too large, put some of the more detailed parts, such as installation or configuration sections, into their own files.